yuanying/nise_bosh/README.md

 ### Create stemcell_base.tar.gz (optional)

-Some packages require `/var/vcap/stemcell_base.tar.gz` file to create Warden containers.
+Some packages require the `/var/vcap/stemcell_base.tar.gz` file to create Warden containers.
 You can create the file by executing the `bin/gen-stemcell` script.

     sudo ./bin/gen-stemcell

 ### Launch processes

-Once instllation is complete, you can launch job processes by `run-job` command.
+Once instllation is complete, you can launch job processes by the `run-job` command.

     ./bin/run-job start

-This command automatically loads the monitrc file (default in: /var/vcap/bosh/etc/monitrc) and start all the processes defined in it.
+This command automatically loads the monitrc file (default in: /var/vcap/bosh/etc/monitrc) and starts all the processes defined in it.
 You can also invoke stop and status commands by giving an option.

     ./bin/run-job status
     ./bin/run-job stop